ensō#

 Project status#

-v1 is shipped, plus a substantial post-v1 surface (multi-provider, hooks, session search, and more).
-The binary is in daily use; soak-test risks are documented in the architecture page.
-The non-goals — what’s intentionally not built and why — live in AGENTS.md at the repo root.
+• Lipgloss + Glamour for scrollback-native rendering.
+The binary is in daily use; per-release notes live in CHANGELOG.md, soak-test risks are documented in the architecture page, and the non-goals — what’s intentionally not built and why — live in AGENTS.md at the repo root.